surma/surma.dev/content/things/rust-to-webassembly.md

   (export "__heap_base" (global 2)))
 ```

 It is with outrage that we discover that our `add` function has been completely removed from the binary.
 All we are left with is a stack pointer, and two globals designating where the data section ends and the heap starts.
 Turns out declaring a function as `pub` is _not_ enough to get it to show up in our final WebAssembly module.
-I kinda wish it was enough, but I suspect `pub` is exclusive about Rust module visibility, not about linker-level symbol visibility.
+I kinda wish it were enough, but I suspect `pub` is exclusive about Rust module visibility, not about linker-level symbol visibility.

 The quickest way to make sure the compiler does not remove a function we care about is to add the `#[no_mangle]` attribute, although I am not a fan of the naming.